Turkey's drone army explores African arms sales - ExBulletin

 The next phase in this fast-flowering relationship is security, experts say, with a host of African leaders looking to buy military equipment at cheaper prices and on fewer terms.

-Leaders and key ministers from 39 countries – including 13 presidents – have confirmed their attendance, with Erdogan due to deliver a speech on Saturday.
+Leaders and key ministers from 39 countries, including 13 presidents, have confirmed their attendance, with Erdogan scheduled to deliver a speech on Saturday.

 Ankara already has a military base in Somalia, and Morocco and Tunisia reportedly received their first delivery of Turkish combat drones in September.